Appleple47/Text-Counter/README.md

 # Text Counter
 Click [here](https://appleple47.github.io/Text-Counter/) to visit the website.
+Sorry, the word and sentence counters aren't working right now, but I’m working on fixing them.
+(25 Jan 2025)

 ## About
 On the website, you can count the length of your sentences.\